 Merge Go! (幻兽爱合成) had a Singles’ Day event with limited-time IAP bundle offers and a points system where passing certain IAP thresholds would earn the player additional gifts.

 Here are some of the popular seasonal events that typically pop up in Japan’s market’s games.

-In spring, there is Golden Week, a week that encompasses four of Japan’s 15 national holidays, and Hanami, which means “flower viewing” in Japanese, the traditional custom of enjoying the beauty of cherry blossoms.
+Golden Week is a week celebrated in Japan from 29 April to early May that encompasses four of Japan’s 15 national holidays, and Hanami, which means “flower viewing” in Japanese, the traditional custom of enjoying the beauty of cherry blossoms.

 Introducing seasonally-themed events to your game can deliver significant benefits, as seen in many titles across all genres.
-By implementing a combination of features including event-specific currency, seasonal gachas, unique game modes, and collaborations, you’ll be significantly increasing your chances of growing revenues and even re-engaging lapsed users looking for fresh content and brand new challenges.
+By implementing a combination of features including event-specific currencies, stores, seasonal gachas, unique game modes, and collaborations, you’re opening up new monetization channels while also providing players with great value for money thanks to new content.

 If you enjoyed reading this post, here are a few more you should definitely check out: